Get the Best From Your Exercise

-PennyHeffelfinger is a full time Instructor Trainer, Fitness Trainer, Swim Instructor and Coach at Safety Harbor Resort and Spa “Where Healing Waters Flow®.”
+PennyHeffelfinger is an Instructor Trainer, Fitness Trainer, Swim Instructor and Coach.
 She began her journey in the Fitness Industry in both Fitness and Aquatics over 30 years ago in the Chicago Area and has been working at the Spa for over nine years.
 She teaches Water Aerobics, Water Resistance Training, Aqua Yoga, Swimming, Water Fitness and anything to do with the water.
 Recently, Penny completed a comprehensive 500 hour Yoga Instructor Trainer Certification.

 By Penny Heffelfinger

 Article written for Destination Tampa Bay magazine